 “You fail only if you stop writing” – Ray Bradbury.

 Here’s the thing about paragraphs: they each contain a new idea that supports the argumentative statement or thesis.
 In a typical informative essay, a teacher requires at least three body paragraphs to support the thesis.
 This means that for whatever subject the paper discusses, you’ll need to organize three supportive ideas.
 For example, if the paper is on the detriments of climate change, the writer would need to brainstorm three reasons why climate change harms the environment.
-Here’s an outline example:
+Here’s an informative essay outline example:

 Thesis: Climate change negatively impacts the planet by increasing water levels, changing weather patterns, and affecting animals.